tqhuy2018/Casper-Perl-sdk/docs/Help.md

 ```

 - **Input:** a JsonString of such value:

 ```Perl
 {"method" : "chain_get_block_transfers","id" : 1,"params" : {"block_identifier" : {"Hash" :"d16cb633eea197fec519aee2cfe050fe9a3b7e390642ccae8366455cc91c822e"}},"jsonrpc" : "2.0"}
 ```

 To generate such string, you need to use an object of type BlockIdentifier class, which declared in file "BlockIdentifier.pm" under folder "Common"

-Instantiate the BlockIdentifier, then assign the block with block hash or block height or just assign nothing to the object and use function "toJsonStringWithMethodName" of the "BlockIdentifier" class to generate such parameter string like above.
+Instantiate the BlockIdentifier, then assign the block with block hash or block height or just assign nothing to the object and use function "generatePostParam" of the "BlockIdentifier" class to generate such parameter string like above.
 The whole sequence can be seen as the following code:
 1. Declare a BlockIdentifier and assign its value
 ```Perl